Dear Ms. Vicki,

 You feel betrayed, and your husband is trying to make it seem like you are "cra-cray" -- like this is all just your imagination working overtime.

-Now, your husband is human.
-Even more, he is a sexual being.
+Your husband is human.
+He is a sexual being.
 All women and men have to accept this about their partners.
 When we can be honest about our sexuality and our sexual needs, then we can be open with each other about how affairs happen in the first place.

 Right now, your husband could be ashamed -- or he could be figuring out another way to keep his romance going.

-But you can't become the checker, either.
+But you can't become the checker.
 You can't keep spying and watching him.
 This will emotionally drain you and even lead to depression.
 You should continue in counseling and urge him to join you in marriage therapy.

 He has to get to the bottom of this affair or it will happen again.
 He is playing with fire and, right now, he's willing to put not only his marriage in jeopardy, but his career too.